tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 Presumably the Model format appears like this because there's not enough room to visually depict nested objects in one inch of space.
 But it could potentially mislead users into thinking that you have multiple objects listed one after another instead of nested inside each other.

-Ultimately I'm not sure how useful the Model view is beyond providing a place to describe the objects and properties.
-I'm also not sure why the Swagger team didn't include descriptions of each parameter in the request body, because those descriptions could appear in the Model view and thereby provide more rationale for having the Model view in the first place.
+Ultimately, I'm not sure how useful the Model view is beyond providing a place to describe the objects and properties.
+I'm also not sure why the Swagger team didn't include descriptions of each parameter in the request body, because those descriptions could appear in the Model view and thereby provide more rationale for having the Model View in the first place.

 ## Conclusion